asciamanna/asciamanna.github.io/_drafts/avoiding-automated-testing-pitfalls.md

 For software organizations to improve their test suite situation they should start by mapping their tests to the test pyramid.
 They should place their largest investments in the lowest level tests, which means a focus on microtesting.
 All new code should come with microtests, which will require teams to learn and improve Test-Driven Development and microtesting skills.

 As they build out the base of the pyramid, they can begin to phase out complicated end-to-end testing frameworks and outsourced test suites.
-Teams should own their test suites and decide how many, if any, end-to-end and UI tests they will need.
-While I believe some level of end-to-end tests are important they aren't always necessary.
+Teams should own their test suites and decide how many if any, end-to-end and UI tests they will need.
+While I believe some level of end-to-end tests is important they aren't always necessary.

 ## Conclusion

 One key attribute of successful, high-performing software teams is the reliance on fast feedback loops.
 Test suites are one of the main feedback loops available to teams.
-Focusing on fast, reliable, repeatable tests are an accelerator for software organizations.
-Automated test suites are essential but be aware of the pitfalls in creating them.
+Focusing on fast, reliable, repeatable tests is an accelerator for software organizations.
+Automated test suites are essential, but be aware of the pitfalls in creating them.

 ## Further Reading
 * [Test Pyramid](https://martinfowler.com/bliki/TestPyramid.html) - Martin Fowler